Physician does a creative job of clearing up some confusing questions about cholesterol in his always enlightening “Musings of a Distractible Mind“.

 - 2. Don’t focus on the total cholesterol

 - 3. Know your five other serious risk factors: high blood pressure, smoking, diabetes, strong family history of heart disease, and advanced age

 - 4. Do what you can to have the lower LDL and higher HDL numbers: exercise, control your weight, eat right, don’t smoke

-- 5. Consider cholesterol-lowering drugs (statins) ONLY if you are at increased risk for heart disease
+- 5. Consider cholesterol-lowering drugs ONLY if you are at increased risk for heart disease

 Dr. Rob says that he uses cholesterol medications when he feels the risk of taking them is outweighed by the risk of not taking them.

-The British Medical Association journal, Lancet, published a study completed by Dr. John Abramson from Harvard Medical School and Dr. James Wright from the University of British Columbia that questioned prescribing statin drugs routinely for those with high LDL (bad) cholesterol but who were otherwise at low risk for developing heart disease.
+The medical journal, The Lancet, published a study completed by Dr. John Abramson from Harvard Medical School and Dr. James Wright from the University of British Columbia that questioned prescribing statin drugs routinely for those with high LDL (bad) cholesterol but who were otherwise at low risk for developing heart disease.
 Here’s what they wrote: